-Steve Hackett is one of the greatest guitarists of all time, a Rock and Roll Hall of Fame-inducted music legend and also a highly charming man of rare intellect – and what an honour has it been for me to run a quick but insightful interview with him.
+Steve Hackett is one of the greatest guitarists of all time, a Rock and Roll Hall of Fame-inducted music legend and a charming man of rare intellect.

-Surrender of Silence is the second album Steve Hackett released this year after reaching number 2 in the English Classical Album Chart with Under A Mediterranean Sky in January; both records were composed during Covid lockdown and feature mature songwriting and futuristic vocals encompassing a variety of musical instruments that include electric guitar, organ, sax and bass clarinet, and a wide plethora of music genres, from classical-acoustic to World Music, from blues to metal.
+Both records feature mature songwriting and futuristic vocals encompassing a variety of musical instruments that include electric guitar, organ, sax and bass clarinet, and a wide range of music genres, from blues to metal, from classical-acoustic to World Music.

-The new, dramatic latest single taken by Steve Hackett’s Surrender of Silence titled Scorched Earth has just been made available; the lyrics and sounds explore the painful topic of the deterioration of the environment through intense guitar arrangements and beautiful melodies.
+Particularly, the dramatic single Scorched Earth explores the painful topic of the deterioration of the environment through intense guitar arrangements and beautiful melodies.

-Steve celebrates this year the 50th anniversary since he joined the legendary progressive rock band Genesis in 1971 as a vocalist and lead guitarist after having placed an advert in a music magazine to seek “involvement with receptive musicians determined to strive beyond existing stagnant music forms”.
+In 2021, Steve also celebrated the 50th anniversary of joining the legendary progressive rock band Genesis in 1971 as a vocalist and lead guitarist after having placed an advert in a music magazine to seek “involvement with receptive musicians determined to strive beyond existing stagnant music forms”.

-But, you know, he didn’t define 1970s music – which, by the way, was dominated by the likes of Queen, Rolling Stones, Pink Floyd and Led Zeppelin – “stagnant” the same way you and I just acknowledge that today’s music is crap.
+But, you know, he didn’t define 1970s music – which, by the way, was dominated by the (magnificent) likes of Queen, Rolling Stones, Dire Straits, Pink Floyd and Led Zeppelin – “stagnant” the same way you and I simply acknowledge that today’s rap is crap.

-He was actually expressing a much more profound appetite for innovation, the firmness not to settle for what(ever) had already been done by somebody else and the desire not to be defined by strict genre labels or confined into repetitive formulas; people like Steve were born free, and their nature is not negotiable.
+He was actually expressing a much more profound appetite for innovation, the firmness not to settle for what(ever) had already been done in the past and the desire not to be defined by strict genre labels or confined into repetitive formulas; people like Steve were born free, and their nature is not negotiable.

 Steve Hackett was inducted into the American Rock and Roll Hall of Fame in 2010 as a member of the group; by then, Genesis had sold over 130 million albums worldwide, making the band one of the 30 best-selling acts in the history of music.

-From the top, well, they get classic Genesis, then they get the whole double Genesis album Seconds Out, and they also get some solo stuff from my recent album, Surrender of Silence, which has been on the charts in several countries – number 10 in Germany and number 16 in the UK.
+From the top, well, they get classic Genesis, then they get the whole double Genesis album Seconds Out, and they also get some solo stuff from the album Surrender of Silence, which has been on the charts in several countries – number 10 in Germany and number 16 in the UK.
 So we do both things: we do the past and we do the future.

 What’s the legacy of progressive rock, in your opinion?

-In your 1970 Melody Maker advert, you defined 1970 music forms “stagnant”.
-But the 70s was a decade of great music.
+In your 1970 Melody Maker advert, you defined 1970 music forms as “stagnant”.
+But the 1970s was a decade of great music.